pcc.edu/programs/electronic-engineering

 EET 101A.
 Electronic Lab Skills and Equipment 1.
 1 Credit.

-Introduces the operation and use of various types of equipment and tools used in electronic technology including electronic bench equipment, schematics, calculators, spreadsheet programs, soldering iron, and Printed Circuit Board (PCB) layout software.
-Covers the use of software controls to obtain and analyze data available with bench equipment, and the use of Spice to perform simulation.
-Prerequisite: WR 121Z or any WR course for which WR 121Z is a prerequisite.
-Prerequisite/Concurrent: MTH 111Z.
+Introduces tools and equipment used in electronic technology, including: electronic bench equipment, schematics, calculators, spreadsheet programs, soldering iron, and Printed Circuit Board (PCB) layout software.
+Explores simulation tools and other software are explored and used to obtain and analyze data.
+Prerequisite/Concurrent: EET 100A or MTH 111Z.
+Prerequisites: WR 115 or any WR course for which WR 115 is a prerequisite.
 Audit available.

 EET 101B.
 Electronic Lab Skills and Equipment 2.
 1 Credit.